philpownall/ESPHome-Altitude-Azimuth-Sun-Tracker/README.md

             level: !lambda 'return -x / 90.0;'
 ```

 Note the modification of the usual servo control number definitions to provide a 1:1 mapping between the Sun Azimuth and Elevation (Altitude) sensors and the servo control numbers.
-The Azimuth servo number template thus varies from 0 to 360 (because we have a 1:2 gear attached to it), and the Altitude servo number template varies from 0 to 90.
-We track the Sun if it is above the horizon, so the position of the platform will swing back around to the Sunrise value every morning.
+The Azimuth servo number template thus varies from 0 to 360 (because we have a 1:2 gear cog attached to it), and the Altitude servo number template varies from 0 to 90.
+We track the Sun if it is above the horizon, so the position of the platform will swing back around to the Sunrise position every morning.

 Servo Definitions
 -----------------